dekum/ProjectAlpha/README.md

 Any Java object that can pass more than one IS-A test is considered to be polymorphic.
 In Java, all Java objects are polymorphic since any object will pass the IS-A test for their own type and for the class Object.

 **Interfaces** : An interface is a reference type in Java.
-It is similar to class.
+It is similar to a class.
 It is a collection of abstract methods.
 A class implements an interface, thereby inheriting the abstract methods of the interface.
-Inteface methods and fields must be public, and the methods code blocks must be blakn.
+Interface methods and fields must be public, and the methods code blocks must be blank.

 **Overriding** : a feature that allows a subclass or child class to provide a specific implementation of a method that is already provided by one of its super-classes or parent classes.
-When the method is called from another object, the subclasses's overriden mehtod is called instead of the superclass's overidden method.
+When the method is called from another object, the subclasses' overridden method is called instead of the superclass's overridden method.

 <h4>Credits</h4>
 <hr>